crawl/sequell/docs/listgame.md

 FooTV
 =====

-FooTV is a channel on termcast.develz.org (telnet termcast.develz.org to watch) that plays games requested using the -tv option.
+FooTV is a channel on https://termcast.shalott.org (`telnet termcast.shalott.org`, or visit https://termcast.shalott.org to watch) that plays games requested using the -tv option.

 TV options
 ----------